RoboOmniSim/Robostudio/README.md

 _It’s as simple as plug and play with robostudio!_

 # Quickstart

 TODO: what will the below content go through

+TODO(Yiran): Maybe code from nerfstudio should remove, user can download themselves?

 ## 1. Installation: Setup the environment